How the LVAD Heart Pump Supports Failing Hearts

 External Components of LVAD:

-Controller: As the names indicate, this LVAD component controls the functioning of the pump.
-It is a computer that processes the LVAD pump.
+Controller: As the names indicate, this LVAD component controls the functioning and processes the LVAD pump.
 It also alerts the healthcare provider and patient in case of any issue or if the battery needs to be changed.
 You have to wear this small computer around your waist or shoulder to keep it near you all the time.

-Power Source: Batteries or a power unit is the power source of the LVAD, from which the pump gains power to work.
+Power Source: Batteries or a power unit are the power source of the LVAD, from which the pump gains power to work.
 The LVAD batteries are available with a rechargeable feature and offer portability.
-You can also plug these batteries into a power unit while resting or sleeping.
 In case of emergencies, you need to keep two power sources for safety purposes.

 Each component of the LVAD is essential for the LVAD to operate reliably and help patients maintain blood circulation.